snrnats/doc-centre/docfx_project/pro/api/help/selecting_options.md

 ---

-## Selecting Options as a Consignment
+## Selecting Options As a Consignment

 The **Select Option** endpoint enables you to record a customer's choice of delivery or pickup option in SortedPRO.
 PRO generates and allocates a consignment from the details of the selected option.